where all the fun happens

 Outdoor learning

 Children who learn to play outdoors are much more likely to continue to enjoy outdoor activities such as walking, running and cycling as they get older.
-Given the number of gadgets and new technology available to us all, outdoor play is an extremely important factor in combating an increasingly sedentary lifestyle.
+Given the number of gadgets and new technology available to us all, outdoor play is an extremely important factor in combating an increasingly sedentary lifestyle; they establish a sense of their community.

 Learning in an outdoor environment allows children to interact with the elements around us and helps them to gain an understanding of the world we live in.
 They can experience animals in their own surroundings and learn about their habitats and lifecycles.

-Indoor spaces can often feel overcrowded to children and naturally, they may feel intimated in this type of environment.
-More space outdoors can help children to join in and ‘come out of their shells’.
+We are very proud of our spacious outdoor environment.
+We feel that our outdoor space promotes and helps children to join in and ‘come out of their shells’.
 Giving children outdoor learning experiences offers them a chance to talk about what they have done with their friends, teachers and parents.
+We want the children to feel confident, safe, secure and happy by making friendships and taking part in all the activities.

 The extra space offered by being outdoors will give children the sense of freedom to make discoveries by themselves.
 They can develop their own ideas or create games and activities to take part in with their friends without feeling like they’re being directly supervised.
-They’ll begin to understand what they can do by themselves and develop a ‘can do‘ attitude, which will act as a solid foundation for future learning.
+They’ll begin to understand what they can do by themselves and develop a ‘can-do’ attitude, which will act as a solid foundation for future learning.
+To encourage the children to be independent gives them the skills to manage their own personal needs, hygiene and self-care and we want them to be ready for Primary school upon leaving.

-Being outdoors provides children with more opportunities to experience risk-taking.
+Being outdoors provides children with more opportunities to experience risk-taking in a safe and secure environment.
 They have the chance to take part in tasks on a much bigger scale and complete them in ways they might not when they’re indoors.
 They can learn to make calculated decisions such as ‘should I jump off this log?’ or ‘can I climb this tree?’

 Our brilliant staff